Jane Swisshelm, publisher and courageous voice against slavery

 Jane Cannon Swisshelm was born in on this date in 1815.
-She was an American educator, publisher, and abolitionist.
+She was a White American educator, publisher, and abolitionist.

 She was born in Pittsburgh, PA.,and when she was eight, her father died.
 She helped her mother support the family by lace making and, at the age of 14, as a schoolteacher.
 In 1836, she married James Swisshelm and moved to Louisville, Kentucky.
 It was here that she became involved in the campaign against slavery and became a member of the Underground Railroad.
 In 1848, Swisshelm established her own anti-slavery newspaper, the Pittsburgh Saturday Visiter.